devhawala/dwarf/readme.md

 - one floppy drive (1.44 MByte raw or legacy IMD/DMK floppies, changeable at runtime)

+- network device, interfacing to a Dodo NetHub or as fallback to an internal time service

 Dwarf supports the following floppy formats:

 - IMD for legacy floppies if the file extension is `.imd` (case-insensitive)